Today is the last day of the year and the last day of a week that some call the most productive week of the year.

 At some point during those days, I realized that this might not become my most productive week of the year.

-Kevin’s article outlined some tips to make your week the most productive week of the year, whether you are working or not.
+An article I once read outlined some tips to make your week the most productive week of the year, whether you are working or not.

 Not since summer have there been this many beautiful distractions in my home and such competition for my time and attention.
 My email box may be emptier but the barrage of real life requests from my girls is unending.
 One daughter wants to bake; another has a stack of new books from Christmas that she’d like me to read to her.